nitinparasa/LSRE-Nitin-Parasa/ReflectiveReport/reflectivelog.md

 |0.264|
 |0.087|

+**Step 3:**

-Step 2.4: Assign the relative value to each requirement basing on the eigen value obtained above.
+Assign the relative value to each requirement basing on the eigen value obtained above.
 -	R1 contains 13 percent of the requirements’ total value
 -	R2 contains 10 percent
 -	R3 contains 7 percent